ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Matching Evidence against Reference Values

+An Endorser may use CoMID tags to publish Conditional Endorsements, which are added to the Accepted Claims Set only if specified conditions apply.
-This section describes the process performed by the Verifier to determine which Endoresments in the candidate CoMIDs are applicable to the Attester being verified.
-All applicable Endorsements are added to the Accepted Claims Set.
+This section describes the process performed by the Verifier to determine which Conditional Endorsements from the candidate CoMIDs should be added to the Accepted Claims Set.

-The Verifier checks whether Endorsements are applicable by comparing Evidence in the Accepted Claims Set against Reference Values from the CoMID.
-These Reference Values may be provided as Reference Value Triples or may be combined with the Endorsed Values, for example as the Conditional Endorsement Series Triple.
+The verifier checks whether Conditional Endorsements are applicable by comparing Evidence in the Accepted Claims Set against Reference Values from the CoMID.
+These Reference Values may be provided as Reference Value Triples or may be combined with the Endorsements, for example as the Conditional Endorsement Series Triple.

-The following subsections describe how the CoRIM conveys the Verifier which Reference Values and Endorsements are grouped together ({{sec-grouping-ref-vals}}) and how the Verifier matches a Reference Value against the Accepted Claims Set ({{sec-match-one-ref-val}}).
+The following subsections describe how the CoRIM tells the verifier which Reference Values and Endorsed Values are grouped together ({{sec-grouping-ref-vals}}) and how the verifier matches a Reference Value against the Accepted Claims Set ({{sec-match-all-ref-vals}}).

-If all Reference Values in a group match the Accepted Claims Set then all Endorsed Values in the group are added to the Accepted Claims Set (see {{sec-add-to-acs}}).

-If any Reference Value in a group does not match then this does not affect the processing of other groups.

 #### Grouping Reference Values and Endorsements {#sec-grouping-ref-vals}

 > This paragraph will be replaced by a description of how the CoRIM tells the verifier which Reference Values and Endorsements are grouped together.

 [^issue]: Content missing.
-Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/TBD
+Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/110

 [^issue]: Need to describe how to match conditional endorsements.
 Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/80

+#### Matching all reference values in a group against the Accepted Claims Set {#sec-match-all-ref-vals}

+If all Reference Values in a group match entries in the Accepted Claims Set then all Endorsements in the group are added to the Accepted Claims Set (see {{sec-add-to-acs}}). {{sec-match-one-ref-val}} describes how one Reference Value is matched against the Accepted Claims Set.

+If any Reference Value in a group does not match the Accepted Claims Set then all Endorsements in the group are silently ignored.

+Each group is processed independently of other groups.
+If a group fails to match the Accepted Claims Set then this does not affect the processing of other groups.

 #### Matching a Reference Value against the Accepted Claims Set {#sec-match-one-ref-val}

-This section describes how a Reference Value is matched against the Accepted Claims Set.
-If any part of the processing indicates that the Reference Value does not match then the remaining steps in this section are not required.
+This section describes how a Reference Value is matched against evidence in the Accepted Claims Set.
+If any part of the processing indicates that the Reference Value does not match then the remaining steps in this section are skipped for that group.

 A Reference Value consists of an `environment-map` plus a `measurement-map`.
-In the Reference Value Triple these are packaged together.
-In other triples multiple Reference Values are stored more compactly by letting one `environment-map` apply to multiple `measurement-map`s.
+In the `reference-values-triple-record` these are packaged together.
+In other triples multiple Reference Values are represented more compactly by letting one `environment-map` apply to multiple `measurement-map`s.

 The Verifier first looks for entries in the Accepted Claims Set with the same